Employment Purpose Considerations

 - it will not use the information contained in the report in violation of any federal or state equal opportunity law or regulation; and

-- it will, if any adverse action is to be taken based on the report, provide the applicant/employee with a copy of the report and a summary of the consumer’s rights under the FCRA.
+- it will, if any adverse action is to be taken based on the report, provide the candidate with a copy of the report and a summary of the consumer’s rights under the FCRA.

 Credentialing of Employer by the CRA